Trump CIA nominee Gina Haspel picks up support from second Democrat

 Sen. Joe Donnelly, D-Ind., said he would support her after a “tough, frank and extensive discussion,” with Haspel, making him the second Democrat to back her nomination after West Virginia Sen. Joe Manchin.

 Democrats have expressed concern about Haspel’s involvement in the post 9/11-era interrogation and detention programs.
-In her confirmation, while she refused to criticize colleagues for their conduct, she pledged that there would be no return to those programs under her leadership.
+In her confirmation hearing on Wednesday, while she refused to criticize colleagues for their conduct, she pledged that there would be no return to those programs under her leadership.

 “Having served in that tumultuous time, I can offer you my personal commitment, clearly and without reservation, that under my leadership on my watch CIA will not restart such a detention and interrogation program,” she said.